 Bristol 2014 was an extensive programme of activity marking the centenary of the start of the First World War and looking at other conflicts that have had an impact on the city over the last century.

-Managed by Bristol Cultural Development Partnership (BCDP – now Bristol Ideas), it was launched in autumn 2013 and officially ended in March 2015, though some of the partner organisations continued to run war-related projects until at least 2018 (the Bristol Great War Network grew out of the Bristol2014 advisory group).
+Managed by Bristol Idea (then called Bristol Cultural Development Partnership), it was launched in autumn 2013 and officially ended in March 2015, though some of the partner organisations continued to run war-related projects until 2018.
 Among over 50 partners involved in the development and delivery of the programme were volunteer-run local history societies, arts and culture organisations, heritage sites, groups associated with the armed forces, religious groups, the two Bristol universities, schools and scout troops, trade unions, archives and libraries, tourism bodies and the local media.

 The programme ranged from amateur concerts in community centres and churches, to the National Arts Orchestra of Canada performing at Colston Hall; from one-day poster displays of the latest research findings of a local history group, to large-scale object-based exhibitions lasting a month or more; from talks delivered in branch libraries, to a lecture by Sir Max Hastings which filled the Great Hall of the Wills Memorial Building; and from guided walks around the war graves of Arnos Vale Cemetery, to a tour of Bristol Central Library’s archive of material relating to opposition to the conflict.